Kodak: Manhattan Project

-After a 1943 meeting between Kenneth Mees and Leslie Groves, a team of Kodak scientists joined the Manhattan Project and enriched Uranium-235 at Oak Ridge.
+After a 1943 meeting between Kenneth Mees and Leslie Groves, a team of Kodak scientists joined the Manhattan Project and enriched uranium-235 at Oak Ridge.

-Kodak experiments with radiation would continue after the war.
-In 1949, a batch of X-ray film that the company processed mysteriously became fogged.
+Kodak's experiments with radiation would continue after the war.
+In 1945, a batch of X-ray film that the company processed mysteriously became fogged.
 Julian Webb, who had worked at Oak Ridge, proposed that the film had been exposed to radiation released by nuclear weapons tests.
 The source of the radiation was eventually traced to strawboard packaging from Vincennes, Indiana, which had been irradiated by fallout that had traveled thousands of miles northeast from the Trinity test site.
 After this discovery, Kodak officials became concerned that fallout would contaminate more of their film, and began monitoring atmospheric radiation levels with rainwater collection at Kodak Park.
 In 1951, the United States Atomic Energy Commission (AEC) began providing Kodak with a schedule of nuclear tests in exchange for its silence after the company threatened to sue the federal government for damage caused to film products.
 Kodak was later contracted to create emulsions for radiation tests of fallout from nuclear tests.